Space Shuttle Solid Rocket Booster: Five-segment booster

 Prior to the destruction of the Space Shuttle Columbia in 2003, NASA investigated the replacement of the current 4-segment SRBs with either a 5-segment SRB design or replacing them altogether with liquid-fueled "flyback" boosters using either Atlas V or Delta IV EELV technologies.
 The 5-segment SRB, which would have required little change to the current shuttle infrastructure, would have allowed the space shuttle to carry an additional 20000 lbs of payload in an International Space Station-inclination orbit, eliminate the dangerous Return-to-Launch Site (RTLS) and Trans-Oceanic Abort (TAL) modes, and, by using a so-called dog-leg maneuver, fly south-to-north polar orbiting flights from Kennedy Space Center.

 The five-segment SRB would use a wider nozzle throat to keep within the pressure limit of the existing segment casings.

-After the destruction of Columbia, NASA shelved the five-segment SRB for the Shuttle Program.
+After the destruction of Columbia, NASA shelved the five-segment SRB for the Shuttle Program, for safety reasons.
 One five-segment engineering test motor, ETM-03, was fired on October 23, 2003.

 As part of the Constellation Program, the first stage of the Ares I rocket was planned to use five-segment SRBs; in September 2009 a five-segment Space Shuttle SRB (DM-1) was static fired on the ground in ATK's desert testing area in Utah.
 Additional tests (DM-2 and DM-3) were carried out in Aug 2010 and Sept 2011.

 After the Constellation Program was cancelled in 2011, the new Space Launch System (SLS) was designated to use five-segment boosters.
 The first test of a SRB for SLS (QM-1) was completed in early 2015, a second test (QM-2) was performed in mid 2016 at Orbital ATK's Promontory, Utah facility.

 Displays

 Space Shuttle Solid Rocket Boosters are on display at the Kennedy Space Center Visitor Complex in Florida, the Stennis Space Center in Hancock County, Mississippi, the United States Space & Rocket Center in Huntsville, Alabama, the March Field Air Museum on March ARB in California, and at Orbital ATK's facility near Promontory, Utah.

 A partial filament-wound booster case is on display at Pima Air & Space Museum in Tucson, Arizona.
+Two flight-worthy Solid Rocket Boosters with parts flown in 81 different Space Shuttle missions are in a vertical stack configuration at the California Science Center attached to the last surviving flight-worthy external tank (ET-94) and Space Shuttle Endeavour in Los Angeles, California.
+The display will be opened to the public in the new Samuel Oschin Air and Space Center in 2026 or 2027.

-Current, Future and proposed uses
+Current, future and proposed uses

 Over time several proposals to reuse the SRB design were presented – however, as of 2016 none of these proposals progressed to regular flights before being cancelled.
-Until the 2022 planned first flight of the Space Launch System (SLS), a sole test-flight of the Ares I-X prototype in 2009 was the furthest any of these proposals progressed.
+Until the 2022 first test flight of the Space Launch System (SLS), a sole test-flight of the Ares I-X prototype in 2009 was the furthest any of these proposals progressed.